-In this project, we are going to make a simple GSM-based calling device using the GeoLinker GL868 board.
+In this project, we build a complete ESP32 GSM voice calling device using the GeoLinker GL868 board.
 The main idea of this project is very simple.
 When we press a push button connected to the ESP32 board, it will automatically call a fixed phone number.
 Also, if someone calls the SIM card inside the module, the call will be automatically attended, and we can talk through the connected microphone and speaker.

 Introduction to GeoLinker GL868